Skip to main content

 Fiori di Zucca

-Zucchini flowers stuffed with mozzarella and anchovies, then lightly fried in a delicate batter.
+Zucchini flowers stuffed with mozzarella and anchovy, dipped in a light batter and fried.

 Allergens: